reluekiss/Swiss-hash/README.md

-This is a simple generic C11 hash [stb](https://github.com/nothings/stb) style single header library.
+This is a simple generic C11 hash library.

 I have come across quite a lot of these and they are usually very complicated or not very performant, this tries to be as simple as possible whilst still remaining fairly performant.